10 Ways You Can Start Living A More Frugal Lifestyle Right Now

 Whether your interested in adopting frugality as a long-term lifestyle or simply making a few changes right now to help you save a couple of bucks or pay off debt there are always things you can do to cut down your spending.

 We keep our monthly living expenses (outside of our mortgage) around 1000$.
-To some that may appear extreme and to others excessive – the point is there’s no standard when it comes to frugal living.
+To some that may appear extreme and to others excessive – the point is there’s no standard when it comes to living a more frugal lifestyle.

 It’s more a question of identifying what stays and what goes in your budget and creating a plan that you and your family can stick to in order to achieve your goals.

-The hardest part is consistency.
+The hardest part of living a more frugal lifestyle is consistency.
 It’s no different than a diet really!

 How many times have you vowed to lose weight, train more or eat better and then fall completely off the bandwagon?
 Garnering results from any type of lifestyle change involves consistency.